Armed forces workforce

 |Service||Officers White||Officers Other ethnic groups||Other Ranks White||Other Ranks Other ethnic groups|

-Summary of Armed forces workforce Armed forces personnel by ethnicity, service and rank Summary
+Summary of Armed forces workforce By ethnicity, service and rank Summary

-3. Armed forces personnel in officer ranks by ethnicity and service over time
+3. By ethnicity and service over time (officers only)

-Summary of Armed forces workforce Armed forces personnel in officer ranks by ethnicity and service over time Summary
+Summary of Armed forces workforce By ethnicity and service over time (officers only) Summary

-4. Armed forces personnel in non-officer ranks by ethnicity and service over time
+4. By ethnicity and service over time (non-officer ranks only)

-Summary of Armed forces workforce Armed forces personnel in non-officer ranks by ethnicity and service over time Summary
+Summary of Armed forces workforce By ethnicity and service over time (non-officer ranks only) Summary

 |Rank code||White||Other than White|

-Summary of Armed forces workforce All armed forces personnel by ethnicity and rank Summary
+Summary of Armed forces workforce By ethnicity and rank Summary

 Personnel statistics are derived from the Ministry of Defence’s Joint Personnel Administration (JPA) system.
 This is used for the administration of all armed forces personnel.